 This Institute covers the essential basis for doing data science as practiced in the 21st century.
 Data scientists are expected to know how to obtain relevant data for a specific problem, clean and explore data, create models using data, state inferences, make reliable predictions, and communicate findings to multiple, possibly non-technical, audiences.
-We will cover each of these steps in 10 intense working days.
+We will cover each of these steps in seven intense working days.

 Instructor: Ryan Moore, Associate Professor, Department of Government

-Course schedule: 9 am to 5 pm, Monday through Saturday
+Course schedule: January 4-11, 2023; 9 am to 5 pm every day

 Participants will receive a certificate of completion.

 The prerequisite is a basic statistics 101 class or equivalent knowledge.
 Some previous knowledge of R is useful but not required.

 We will use R and Python at a fairly basic level for the most part, with some advanced usage carefully explained as if participants have not seen it before.

-- Will there be a lot of hands-on work conducting analysis?
 Yes, there will be a hands-on group project with real data.

-- When will decisions about acceptance for non-AU students be made?Decisions are made on a rolling basis, and are currently being accepted.
+Decisions are made on a rolling basis, and are currently being accepted.
 Non-AU students have the same preference as AU students.